 Check the height of the brushes, their free movement in the channels of the brush holder and the force of the springs; if necessary, replace the brush holder or brushes

-Replace stator assembly
+Replace the stator assembly

-Check the excitation circuit is working
+Check the excitation circuit for serviceability

 - Generator fan deformation